bitrise-io/devcenter/_articles/en/reviews/workflows-in-yaml-draft.md

         - script:
             title: Second step

-When you run `bitrise run test`, the Bitrise CLI will run the two script steps one by one, starting with the `First step` and then continuing with the `Second step`.
+When you run `bitrise run test`, the Bitrise CLI will run the two script Steps one by one, starting with the `First step` and then continuing with the `Second step`.

-{% include message_box.html type="info" title="Build steps" content=" To learn more about Build Steps, check out the [Steps in YAML](/bitrise-cli/steps/) guide." %}
+{% include message_box.html type="info" title="Build Steps" content=" To learn more about Build Steps, check out the [Steps in YAML](/bitrise-cli/steps/) guide." %}

 ## Defining workflow specific parameters / environment variables

-Besides steps you can also specify environment variables for every workflow.
+Besides Steps you can also specify environment variables for every workflow.

 A workflow's environment variables are used when the workflow is executed, and are available for every step in the workflow.